-As a rule of thumb, we only recommend using higher end and more expensive capacitors for crossover positions that are in direct line with the tweeters / mid-range.
+As a rule of thumb, when talking specifically about passive speakers, we only recommend using higher end and more expensive capacitors for crossover positions that are in direct line with the tweeters / mid-range.

 For tweeters: